 The Radio Ink Hispanic Radio Conference brings together leaders in the Hispanic radio community and experts in Hispanic advertising and media for a comprehensive overview of opportunities and strategies within this rapidly transforming sector.
-The 2017 conference will be held March 28-29 at the Hyatt Regency Pier Sixty-Six in Fort Lauderdale.
+The 2018 conference will be held March 13-14 at the Intercontinental Hotel in Doral (Miami, FL).

 This conference will inspire stations, brands, advertisers, media companies, and those working in Hispanic radio and inform them about how to best take advantage of current opportunities.
 Not only will this conference reveal strategy and tactics to increase investment by advertisers into the Hispanic radio sector, it will empower and arm troops selling Hispanic radio with the data and tools necessary to increase advertising and ensure advancement within this highly regarded demographic.